 The Board is responsible for providing guidance and oversight on succession management processes for the Chief Executive Officer and other key executives.
-As part of its mandate, the CNG Committee will periodically review, with the Board, the succession plans relating to the position of the Chief Executive Officer and other senior positions.
-In addition, management is regularly asked to work with the Board to assess and enhance talent within the organization with the goal of investing time and resources in the managerial capabilities of its existing and future leaders.
+As part of its mandate, the CNG Committee, together with management, (i) reviews the succession plan status for all executive officers, (ii) assesses whether there is a readiness to fill potential vacancies, (iii) identifies the qualified individuals to fill such vacancies on both an immediate and longer-term basis, and (iv) determines whether there are any gaps in readiness.
+In addition, management is regularly asked to work with the CNG Committee to determine how best to leverage succession planning as a tool to progress on the diversity of the management team, and assess and enhance talent within the Company with the goal of investing time and resources in the managerial capabilities of its existing and future leaders.
+To assist with the achievement of these objectives, the CNG Committee regularly receives reports from management on succession planning and the status, implementation and expansion thereof.
+The Chair of the CNG Committee then reports on the status of these initiatives to the Board.